AgeOfLearning/todo-app/README.md

 ## Step 4

+_The code for this section is in `routes/step-4` folder in the todo app repo._

 Let's start with styling so we have something better to look at!

 Update the following template.css files:

 ```css
 /* routes/home/template.css */

 :host {
   display: block;
   padding: 3em;